 And very much a family affair.
 “I never missed a parade,” Jolly declares.
 “My family would go to every parade.”

-Jolly—photographer, preservationist and arts educator—has been documenting the life and culture of New Orleans for over 20 years.
+Jolly—photographer, preservationist and arts educator—has been documenting the life and culture of New Orleans since the early 1980s.
 Her work has appeared in galleries, music clubs and other venues, as well as various media: magazines, books and Internet sites, plus music albums and CDs by the likes of Ellis Marsalis, Flora Purim, Patrice Fisher, Timothea, Deacon John, Paula and the Pontiacs, J. Monque’d and Walter “Wolfman” Washington.

 By approaching her milieu, as she puts it, as “a participant, rather than a documentary artist,” Jolly is able to see beyond the surface and capture a glint of magic in her slices of the boisterous, mysterious character of local life.